25 Killed In Afghanistan Landslide Caused By Snowfall

 Around 20 houses were destroyed or heavily damaged, the provincial head of information and culture Jamiullah Hashimi told AFP.

-"It is still snowing.
-Rescue efforts are underway and the number of dead may increase," he said.
+“When vegetation cover or the forests are cut down, or if green coverage doesn't exist in the area, soil erosion occurs,” said Rohullah Amin, head of climate change for the National Environmental Protection Agency.

-The arrival of snow this year was delayed across much of Afghanistan, which is accustomed to harsh winters.
+“With soil erosion, when it rains or snows and the vegetation cover... doesn't exist anymore it causes such landslides.”

-Already in its third year of drought, Afghanistan is one of the countries most vulnerable to climate change, according to the United Nations.
+The arrival of snow this season was delayed across much of Afghanistan, which is accustomed to harsh winters but in its third year of drought.

-Officials said there has been less snowfall in Nuristan compared to previous years.
+Officials said there has been less snowfall in Nuristan compared to previous years, though Amin said the province was not less hard-hit by drought than other parts of the country.

 “This year we had little snow and it doesn't last for long,” said Adel.